Mercury(II) chloride: Historic use in medicine

 Mercuric chloride was a common over-the-counter disinfectant in the early twentieth century, recommended for everything from fighting measles germs to protecting fur coats and exterminating red ants.

 A New York physician, Carlin Philips, wrote in 1913 that "it is one of our most popular and effective household antiseptics", but so corrosive and poisonous that it should only be available by prescription.
 A group of physicians in Chicago made the same demand later the same month.
 The product frequently caused accidental poisonings and was used as a suicide method.

 It was used to disinfect wounds by Arab physicians in the Middle Ages.
 It continued to be used by Arab physicians into the twentieth century, until modern medicine deemed it unsafe for use.

 Syphilis was frequently treated with mercuric chloride before the advent of antibiotics.
 It was inhaled, ingested, injected, and applied topically.
 Both mercuric-chloride treatment for syphilis and poisoning during the course of treatment were so common that the latter's symptoms were often confused with those of syphilis.
 This use of "salts of white mercury" is referred to in the English-language folk song "The Unfortunate Rake".

 Yaws was treated with mercuric chloride (labeled as Corrosive Sublimate) before the advent of antibiotics.
 It was applied topically to alleviate ulcerative symptoms.
 Evidence of this is found in Jack London's book The Cruise of the Snark in the chapter entitled "The Amateur M.D."

+Between 1901 and 1904 the US Marine Hospital Service quarantined and engaged in an extensive disinfection program of San Francisco's Chinatown in response to an epidemic of bubonic plague.
+This program forced the closure of over 14,000 rooms and the eviction of thousands of Chinese residents whose dwellings were rendered toxic and uninhabitable from the disinfection program.
+Long-term mercury pollution is still a concern for construction workers in Chinatown to this day.